vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sos/Invoke-VCFCommand.md

 ## Description

-The Invoke-VCFCommand cmdlet connects to the specified SDDC Manager via SSH using vcf user and subsequently execute elevated SOS commands using the root account.
+The `Invoke-VCFCommand` cmdlet connects to the specified SDDC Manager over SSH using the `vcf` user and subsequently run elevated SOS commands using the `root` account.

-Both vcf and root password are mandatory parameters.
+???+ note "Note"

-If passwords are not passed as parameters it will prompt for them.
+    The `Invoke-VCFCommand` cmdlet requires the `POSH-SSH` module to be installed.

 ## Examples